railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 end of the day to verify that the number of hours of attendance in the company has been properly accounted for.
 The total entered is shown at the bottom right of the list of service hours.

-The accuracy of the services entered is crucial for calculating the profitability of the different jobs and the recharging of services.
-Different reports are therefore available for verifying employees' data entry.
-Employees can verify their own timesheet using the following reports:

-* Printing the timesheets per month, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Print my timesheet`.

-* Reviewing all service entries using the menu :menuselection:`Human Resources --> Timesheets --> My Timesheets --> My timesheets to confirm`.
-  You can then use the filters to analyze your services by project, by period or by product.

 .. tip:: Hiding service costs

 	By default, Open ERP is configured to show the cost of each service when an employee encodes the